sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 {: .output}
 As we did not install any other `shower`, `detector`, or `analysis` tools, all are in `Not Avail.` state.
 We will learn later how showering will be done under CMSSW and run brief analysis code to analyze the events we produce from this tutorial.
-`madspin` will be demonstrated later using top pair process example.
+`madspin` will be demonstrated later using top pair process example in the third (optional) exercise.
 `reweight` is out of scope for this tutorial although it is quite useful for certain BSM scenarios.

 Let's move on by pressing `ENTER`.

-You can see that MadGraph asking you several questions as shown below.
+You can see that MadGraph is asking you several questions as shown below.
 Again, press `tab` to turn off the timer (otherwise, MadGraph will move on by itself after 90 seconds).
 ~~~
 Do you want to edit a card (press enter to bypass editing)?